 Capitalized contract costs are amortized based on the transfer of goods or services to which the asset relates.
 The amortization period also considers expected customer lives and whether the asset relates to goods or services transferred under a specific anticipated contract.
 The amortization of capitalized sales commissions is included in selling, general and administrative expenses and amortization of capitalized conversion or implementation costs within cost of processing and services.
 These costs totaled \$173 million, \$148 million and \$124 million during the years ended December 31, 2022, 2021 and 2020, respectively.
-Impairment losses recognized during the years ended December 31, 2022, 2021 and 2020 related to capitalized contract costs were not significant.
+Impairment losses recognized during the years ended December 31, 2022, 2021 and 2020, respectively.